-- To mark the register during AM registration daily at 8.35am and on a Friday afternoon at 2.15pm. - To return any notes regarding absence to the Key Stage Hub. - To monitor attendance and punctuality of students in the Form, particularly those whose attendance falls below 97% but is above 94% (Blue intervention group). - To discuss attendance issues / concerns with the student. - To welcome back students who have been off sick - To coordinate tutor group communication with students who are unable to attend long term - To inform the Head of Year of any attendance concerns. - To ensure that the Form Captain / nominated monitor collects messages / notices from the Key Stage Hub daily.
+- To mark the register during AM registration daily at 8.35am and on a Friday afternoon at 2.15pm. - To return any notes regarding absence to the Key Stage Hub. - To monitor attendance and punctuality of students in the Form, particularly those whose attendance falls below 96% but is above 90% (Blue intervention group). - To discuss attendance issues / concerns with the student. - To welcome back students who have been off sick. - To coordinate tutor group communication with students who are unable to attend long term. - To inform the Head of Year of any attendance concerns.